-01. Tap into your unconscious
+01. Tap into your subconscious

 "Strange things happen in a semi-sleep state, when your unconscious takes over," says Shotopop's Casper Franken.
 "Wake up and write down whatever was happening before you forget it."